Mightymanh/Mightymanh/README.md

 JavaScript/TypeScript, React/React Native, NodeJS

 ## Fun/Random fact
-I am research Impressionism; I was inspired by trip to Chicago Art of Institute.
+I am researching Impressionism; I was inspired by trip to Chicago Art of Institute.

 <!--
 **Mightymanh/Mightymanh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.